 The pick up/drop off area will facilitate the vehicle movements for large buses and CFS vehicles up to a length of 12.5 metres (refer pg.
-9, Cirqa, 2022).
+9, Cirqa, 2022) - refer swept path diagrams (Appendix MM).

 Additional vehicle movements on Golflinks Road are proposed.
 The Traffic Impact Assessment at Appendix I, finds that "while it is acknowledged that there will be an increase in movements on the adjacent road network as a result of the proposal, it is considered that the traffic impacts will be within acceptable levels and not result in significant impact on other road users in the vicinity of the site" (Cirqa, 2022).